vmware-tanzu-labs/cf-mgmt/docs/export-config/README.md

   cf-mgmt [OPTIONS] export-config [export-config-OPTIONS]

 Help Options:
   -h, --help                     Show this help message

 [export-config command options]
-  --config-dir=     Name of the config directory (default: config) [$CONFIG_DIR] --system-domain=  system domain [$SYSTEM_DOMAIN] --user-id=        user id that has privileges to create/update/delete users, orgs and spaces [$USER_ID] --password=       password for user account [optional if client secret is provided] [$PASSWORD] --client-secret=  secret for user account that has sufficient privileges to create/update/delete users,
+          --config-dir=          Name of the config directory (default: config) [$CONFIG_DIR] --system-domain=       system domain [$SYSTEM_DOMAIN]
+          --user-id=             user id that has privileges to create/update/delete users, orgs and spaces [$USER_ID] --password=            password for user account [optional if client secret is provided] [$PASSWORD] --client-secret=       secret for user account that has sufficient privileges to create/update/delete users, orgs and spaces]
+                                 [$CLIENT_SECRET]
-                    orgs and spaces] [$CLIENT_SECRET] --excluded-org=   Org to be excluded from export.
+          --excluded-org=        Org to be excluded from export.
 Repeat the flag to specify multiple orgs --excluded-space=      Space to be excluded from export.
-Repeat the flag to specify multiple spaces --skip-spaces=    Will not export space configurations --skip-routing-groups=    Will not export routing groups if tcp routing is not configured
+Repeat the flag to specify multiple spaces --skip-spaces          Will not export space configurations
+          --skip-routing-groups  Will not export routing groups.
+Set to true if tcp routing is not configured
 ```